sianrachel/terraform-sqs-queues/README.md

 Add your access key and secret accesskey via the terminal.

-Navigate to either non-prod or prod directory:
+Navigate to a test env directory:

 ```
 cd /testing/non-prod
 ```
-Then initialize Terraform with the environment you would like to create sqs queues in.
+Initialize Terraform with the environment you would like to create sqs queues in.

 ```
 terrform init